| Confidentiality, Privilege, and Child Abuse ReportingLeRoy G. Schultz*ABSTRACT: The child abuse reporting mandates are

 at the state level (467 Pac.
 2nd at 557).
 State versions typically limit

+the professionals covered by this section.
 Even if covered by a privileged communication statute,

 the human services professional may still have to release information that